 A ball must not be tampered with and will be considered to have been tampered with if it differs from the original ball submitted by the licensed manufacturer, except where a difference can be accounted for due to normal wear and tear or acceptable preparation for play.
-Anything that changes the property of the surface or filling material of the ball and which can be seen or felt will be deemed to be tampering (for example stitching which has been replaced except as described below.)
+Anything that changes the property of the surface or filling of the ball that can be seen or felt will be deemed to be tampering.

-Normal wear is the expected decline in condition of a ball from typical use, such as repeatedly being propelled onto court.
+Normal wear is the expected decline in condition from typical use of a ball, such as repeatedly being propelled onto court.
 For example, there may be a pattern of wear due to the throwing style or grip used by an athlete, or where a ball interacts with a consistent point of a ramp or pointer such as a circular pattern on a ball in line with the arrow/marker.

-Acceptable preparation for play is the maintenance of a ball so that it remains in a good condition, such as maintaining the weight and desired softness of a ball.
+Acceptable preparation for play is the permitted maintenance of a ball so that it remains in a good condition, such as maintaining the weight and desired softness of a ball.
 For example, the ball may be softened, or the same pellets or beads as were originally used in the ball may be replaced to maintain the weight.